-The difference between AR Financing and Invoice Factoring is small but critical, even though the terms are used synonymously.
-Confusion can happen due to the fact that the key component used to obtain funds in both the options is the company’s “Accounts Receivable”.
-AR (Accounts Receivable) Financing refers to the total money owed to a company by its B2B or B2G customers.
-Invoices are the individual bills that make up a company’s accounts receivable (AR).
-When a seller sells goods or services to their customers, they issue an Invoice to their customers, and the amount due on the invoice is added to the company’s open Accounts Receivable, which is listed as a current asset on the balance sheet of the seller.
+When a seller sells goods or services to their customers, they issue an Invoice to their customers.
+The amount due on the invoice is added to the company’s open Accounts Receivable, which is classified as a current asset on the balance sheet of the seller.

-What is AR (Accounts Receivable) Financing?
+What is Accounts Receivable Financing or AR Financing?

 In this agreement, an accounts receivables financing company or bank advances to its borrower client some percentage (50-90%) against its eligible unpaid invoices or accounts receivables.
-The borrower will complete a borrowing base certificate which computes both its eligible and ineligible AR (Accounts Receivable).
-This certificate can be computed daily, weekly, monthly or quarterly depending on their critical needs and the company’s financial strength.
+The borrower will complete a borrowing base certificate, which computes both its eligible and ineligible AR (Accounts Receivable).
+Computation of this certification can be daily, weekly, monthly, or quarterly; depending on their significant needs and the company’s financial strength.

 Invoice Factoring is a financial transaction and a type of debtor finance in which a business sells its accounts receivable (invoices) to a third party (called a factor) at a discount.
-The objective of this action is to meet immediate cash needs and to mitigate credit risk (if non-recourse factoring).
+The objective of this action is to meet urgent cash needs and to mitigate credit risk (if non-recourse factoring).

 - Under Invoice factoring, the factor performs a credit check on your customer and deal with its accounts payable department.
 However, this is not the case with AR Financing.